Weeido/Xamarin.Forms-to-Arduino-over-Bluetooth/README.md

  ![](Tutorial_Images/ArduinoApp_Basic_flow.png)

 # The Bluetooth Part
 In the "Bluetooth part" we have: AndroidBluetoothClient which is a class with Android domain specific implementations for - connect , send message , Listen task for receiving messages.
-All of those, and some additional bluetooth functionalities are wrapped with the base class BaseBluetoothClient, wrapped by the interface IBluetoothClient(explanation for the necessity of BaseBluetoothClient will be provided later).
+All of those, and some additional bluetooth functionalities are derived from the base class BaseBluetoothClient, which includes additional common bluetooth implentations.
+BaseBluetoothlient inherits from the interface IBluetoothClient(explanation for the necessity of BaseBluetoothClient will be provided later).

  ![](Tutorial_Images/ArduinoApp_BT_plain.png.png)